JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ![testing triforce](./testing-triforce.png "Logo Title Text 1")

-The triforce is a symbol from The Legend of Zelda"
+The triforce is a symbol popularized by the video games franchise "The Legend of Zelda".

 Here we use it to represent the three types of automated tests that we like to use.